realazthat/snipinator/README.md

         the Jinja2 call unmolested by markdown formatters, because they will be inside of a comment section. "nl" adds additional newlines after the newline delimiters.
 Defaults to False.
+      link (Optional[Literal['md', 'html']], optional): If specified, will return a markdown or html link to the path.
+Defaults to None. text (Optional[str], optional): If specified, will use this text as the return value instead of the path.
+If used with link, will return this text as the link text instead of the path.
+Defaults to None.
       _ctx (_Context): This is used by the system and is not available as an argument.